shahzadansari/RickAndMorty/README.md

 - v5.0 Pagination

 ## Want to Contribute? 🤝
 All contributions are welcomed.
-Feel free to open a Pull Request.
 This project is still in development.
 If you encounter any problems, please create an issue [here](https://github.com/shahzadansari/RickAndMorty/issues) & if you want to contribute to this project, PRs are welcomed! 🙂

 ## 👨‍💻 Developed By